wards999/OneThemer/README.md

 ![Screenshot](screenshot.png)

-Load the appropriate base theme
+Load Themem - Load a OnceCommander xaml theme

-When working on a light or dark theme for OneCommander it's often easier to match the UI required.
+Dark/Light Toggle - When modifying a light or dark theme it's often easier to match the UI required.
 So click the Dark/Light Toggle button as appropriate

-Palatte 1,2,3 buttons - These are sample palettes of colors that should work well together
+Palatte 1,2,3 - These are sample palettes of colors that should work well together

-Name Order / Color Order / File Order - Sort the items in the main left had list
+Name Order / Color Order / File Order - Sort the items in the main list

 A R G B Sliders / Edit boxes - Alpha (transparency), Red, Green, Blue hex entries for the currently selected value in the list